Types of Childcare

 A childminder is a man or a woman who looks after children from 0 - 8 years of age in their own home for more than two hours a day, and they receive a payment or reward for providing this service.

-Many Childminders offer a variety of care options, these could include a drop off or collection service to a local school, early mornings, late evenings, weekends and some childminders are registered to care for children overnight.
-Childminders can care for up to 6 children, this number must include any children of their own, and the figure is further broken down to 3 children 0-4 years (no more than one child can be aged 0-12 months in this group) and 3 children 5-8 years.
+Many childminders offer a variety of care options, these could include a drop off or collection service to a local school, early mornings, late evenings, weekends and some childminders are registered to care for children overnight.
+Childminders can care for up to 6 children, this number must include any children of their own.
 Many childminders choose to care for older children as well, and childminders must ensure that care of the older children does not adversely affect the care of the children they are registered for.

 Home child carers care for children and young people in the home of one of the children being cared for.
 They care for children from no more than two families.
-Home child carers do not have to be registered however they can if they wish to do so apply to go onto the voluntary childcare registers, by registering with Ofsted it enables parents who are using this type of care to apply for the childcare element of the working tax credit should they be eligible.
+Home child carers do not have to be registered however they can if they wish to do so apply to go onto the Voluntary Childcare register, by registering with Ofsted it enables parents who are using this type of care to apply for support with childcare costs

 Day nurseries can provide care and education for children between the ages of 6 weeks to 5 years old.
 (Not all settings offer the full age range).